tfc/tfc.github.io/_posts/2016-11-05-python_style_printf_for_cpp.md

 ## Limitations

-The `autoformat_t` meta program does only substitute generic place holders with the right `%` format strings, which are compatible with `printf`.
+The `autoformat_t` meta-program does only substitute generic placeholders with the right `%` format strings, which are compatible with `printf`.

 It does **not** extend `printf` with more formatting capabilities.
-This way it is also not possible to print custom types, because it is not possible to put some custom `%` format string into `printf`, which the original `printf` implementation does not know.
+This way it is also not possible to print custom types because it is not possible to put some custom `%` format string into `printf`, which the original `printf` implementation does not know.

-Of course it is possible to extend the type knowledge of the `type2fmt` meta function, in order to feed custom implementations of `printf` like functions with additional type format strings.
+Of course, it is possible to extend the type knowledge of the `type2fmt` meta function, in order to feed custom implementations of `printf` like functions with additional type format strings.

-Of course there are libraries like [libfmt](https://github.com/fmtlib/fmt) out there, which provide rich formatting capabilities.
+There are libraries like [libfmt](https://github.com/fmtlib/fmt) out there, which provide rich formatting capabilities.
 However, all such libraries add additional runtime overhead to the resulting program.

 ## Compilation Performance

-Heavy template meta programs tend to be slow.
+Heavy template meta-programs tend to be slow.
 I invested a lot of time in measuring different type list implementations, in order to make this `printf` frontend *fast*.

-In another blog article, i [measured the performance of type lists]({% post_url 2016-06-25-cpp_template_type_list_performance %}) using variadic template parameters, and recursive type lists.
+In another blog article, I [measured the performance of type lists]({% post_url 2016-06-25-cpp_template_type_list_performance %}) using variadic template parameters, and recursive type lists.
 This library builds on the faster list implementation.

 The resulting compile time overhead is *rarely* in measurable timing regions, which makes it useful for real life projects.

 ## Summary

-I wrapped the code into a repository called `pprintpp`, and published it on github under the MIT license.
+I wrapped the code into a repository called `pprintpp` and published it on GitHub under the MIT license.
 ([Link to the repository](https://github.com/tfc/pprintpp))

-This library is in production use for some time now, and helped getting rid of a lot of typos and variable-type accidents, while being very comfortable at the same time.
+This library is in production use for some time now and helped get rid of a lot of typos and variable-type accidents while being very comfortable at the same time.

 I'd be happy to hear that it is useful to others outside of my projects, too!